CodikaSolutions/Tap/README.md

 # Tap

+DRY and simple solution to fire an action when a view is tapped on iOS.
+Edit

+We talk about this solution on this [medium post](http://medium.com/p/a09dec663635).

+## Usage

 On any UIView (or subclass of UIView) object you can use it like this:
 ```
 Tap.on(anyView) { print("Tap on anyView") }